willcgg/Chess_Engine_Project/Write Up/Project_Writeup.md

 - Pinned pieces
 - E.t.c..

 For the other sliding pieces such as: rook, bishop and the queen candidate moves are a little bit more problematic to find due to the sliding nature of the pieces movement; they can move indefinite amount of squares in their available attacking rays depending on whether a piece is blocking.
 To accomplish move generation of these pieces a combination of the chosen pieces attacking rays and the complete board representation need to be AND'd together to find these blocking pieces (see figure 4).
 Although this can be done on the fly for each piece and each attacking ray direction they can move, it is computationally expensive to do so.
 Therefore Stockfish uses a slightly more efficient way of doing so by using look-up method in an array containing all the candidate moves for the sliding piece.
-However, finding all blockers for the piece is still needed.(Champion, 2022)
+However, finding all blockers for the piece is still required.(Champion, 2022)

 ![Figure 4](https://miro.medium.com/max/1114/1*3pr2KR7a5ATzHT8gizWABQ.png)

 Figure 4: Sliding piece move generation; blocking pieces

-Once the blockers have been found, Stockfish uses this board combined with the existing array containing the candidate moves to generate the actual candidate moves for the piece (see figure 5 below).
+Once the blockers have been found, Stockfish uses this blockers board combined with the existing array containing the candidate moves to generate the actual candidate moves for the piece (see figure 5 below).

 ![Figure 5](https://miro.medium.com/max/812/1*0aczfRzfKOceRX7nlaDcoA.png)